 - Grass Clippings: These decompose quickly and provide a substantial amount of nitrogen.

-- Kitchen Scraps: Fruit and vegetable peels, coffee grounds, tea leaves are rich in nutrients and decompose faster.
+- Kitchen Scraps: Yes! you can put some of your kitchen waste to good use!
+Fruit and vegetable peels, coffee grounds, and spent tea leaves are rich in nutrients and decompose faster.

 Remember to chop these materials into smaller pieces to expedite decomposition and churn the compost pile regularly.